CloudLabs-Samples/EduLabs/Challengelabs/AZ104/demo/lab2.md

 ii.
 Ensure mandatory tagging of all the resources within the subscription, without tags any resource creation should fail.

 iii.
-Create a Windows virtual machine with size "Standard_DS1v2" with disk size of 128 GB, ensure to select the disk type with minimal cost
+Create a Windows virtual machine with size "Standard_DS1v2" with disk size of 128 GB, ensure to select the disk type with minimal cost.

 iv.
 Prevent any user from deleting the Virtual Machine that you have deployed.